-- On 5 November 2018, the Victorian Minister for Energy, Environment and Climate Change submitted a rule change request to the Australian Energy Market Commission (AEMC or Commission) in relation to the introduction of a forward trading market (FTM) in the Victorian declared wholesale gas market (DWGM). - The Commission has decided not to make a draft rule.
-While the Commission recognises the potential benefits of a forward trading market it is not convinced that, on balance, the proposal satisfies the National Gas Objective (NGO).
+- On 5 November 2018, the Victorian Minister for Energy, Environment and Climate Change submitted a rule change request to the Australian Energy Market Commission (AEMC or Commission) in relation to the introduction of a forward trading market (FTM) in the Victorian declared wholesale gas market (DWGM). - The Commission has decided not to make the rule as it considers the proposal does not satisfy the National Gas Objective (NGO).